cryptlex/csv-importer/README.md

    - `ACCESS_TOKEN`: Your Cryptlex API access token
    - `API_BASE_URL`: The Cryptlex API base URL
    - `PRODUCT_ID`: The ID of the product to associate licenses with
+   - `CSV_FILE_PATH`: The path to the csv file with the data.
+File name should begin with organization or license or user.
 2. Prepare your CSV file with the required fields
 3. npm i
 4. Run the importer: